HEPCloud/decisionengine/DEVELOPMENT.md

 ## Licensing compliance

-Decison engine is released under the Apache 2.0 license and license compliance is handled with the [REUSE](http://reuse.software/) tool.
+Decision engine is released under the Apache 2.0 license and license compliance is handled with the [REUSE](http://reuse.software/) tool.
 REUSE is installed as development dependency or you can install it manually (`pip install reuse`).
 All files should have a license notice: